Mplumacher1/Customer-Behavior-Analysis/README.md

 South	|19404|	187248309	|9649.9850	|19404|
 West|	29054|	279399457|	9616.5573	|29054|

+Similar to the previous dataset, there isn't a significant difference in average purchase amount or total purchase amount among the regions.
+This suggests consistent purchasing behaviors across regions.
+The customer counts across regions remain consistent with the previous dataset, indicating stability in market presence across different regions.

 # Loyalty and Engagement:
 - What percentage of customers fall into different loyalty status categories (e.g., loyal, occasional, new)?